dvarrui/teuton-tests/systems.3/01-thin-clients/assets/README.md

 ## Install sofware

-Go to host HOST1, and do next:
+Go to HOST1 host, and do next:
 * Install package tlsp
 * Build image

 ## Run the services

-Go to host HOST1, and do next:
+Go to HOST1 host, and do next:
 * Run service dhcpd.
 * Run service tftpd.
 * Define INTERFACES=eth1 into /etc/default/isc-dhcp-server.